 2. Private student loans

 Unlike federal loans, which are managed by the government, private banks and financial institutions distribute private loans for students.
-Private loans can be an important tool to pay for school.
+Private loans can be a useful tool for paying for school.
 If you’ve exhausted federal aid, private loans can fill the gap and help you pay your necessary bills.

-But private loans tend to be more expensive than federal loans.
+That said, private loans for students tend to be more expensive than federal loans.
 As a rule, they have higher interest rates.
-And many lenders require that you start making payments right away, even while you’re still in school.
+And some lenders require that you start making payments right away, even while you’re still in school.

 3. Personal loans

-While federal and private loans can pay for your educational expenses, there are times when you may need money outside of school costs.
+While federal and private loans for students can pay for your educational expenses, there are times when you may need money for non-school-related costs.
 Whether it’s an unexpected car repair or a medical bill, emergencies can pop up that are expensive.

-Rather than using a high-interest credit card or borrowing cash, another option is a personal loan.
-Depending on your credit history, you can get much lower interest rates with a personal loan; some are as low as 5.25%.
+Apart from using a high-interest credit card or borrowing cash, another option is a personal loan.
+Depending on your credit history, you can get much lower interest rates with a personal loan than you would on a credit card; some are as low as 3.99%.

-And with a personal loan, you can choose a repayment term that works for you.
-You can stretch your payments over three to five years to make them more manageable.
+Plus, you can choose a repayment term that works for you.
+You can typically stretch your payments over three to five years to make them more manageable.

-But you shouldn’t enter a personal loan without knowing the drawbacks.
-While personal loans do tend to have more advantageous interest rates than credit cards, it’s still a form of debt.
+But you shouldn’t take out a personal loan without knowing the drawbacks.
+While personal loans tend to have more advantageous interest rates than credit cards, they are still a form of debt.
 They cannot be discharged or forgiven.
 And if you miss a payment, you can damage your credit score.

 4. Student credit cards

 A credit card can help build your credit history and come in handy for emergencies.
-And they can be a convenient option for paying for routine purchases like gas or groceries.
+It can also be a convenient option for paying for routine purchases like gas or groceries.
 But getting a credit card as a student can be difficult.

 If you’re still in school and do not have a large enough income on your own, you may be able to get a card if you have a co-signer.
 Or, someone with good credit can add you as an authorized user to their account.

-Credit cards tend to have high interest rates – the average is 15.07% – but you have the potential to earn rewards.
+Credit cards tend to have high interest rates – the average is 16.15% as of Nov.
+2017 – but you have the potential to earn rewards.
 And if you pay off the balance in full every month, you’ll never pay a cent of interest.

 5. Secured credit cards

-Your deposit is your credit line.
-If you put $500 towards your account, that’s how much you have to spend.
+Your deposit is your credit line, minus any fees.
+For example, if you put $500 towards your account, that’s how much you have to spend unless there are any fees associated with the offer.
 If you spend the whole $500, you cannot use the card any more until you make a payment.

 With a secured credit card, you get the convenience of a credit card, without the risk of racking up debt.
 It’s your own money, so you can only spend what you deposit.